-If you’re new to Minimalism, or on the fence about the benefits of Minimalism and whether it’s worth the hassle and deserves the hype, then you might like to check out these other posts I’ve written on Minimalism and Minimalist living:
+If you’re new to Minimalism, or on the fence about the benefits of Minimalism and whether it’s worth the hassle and deserves the hype, then you might like to check out this post on the benefits of Minimalism and Minimalist living.

 In a nutshell, choosing to go Minimalist and getting rid of the unwanted clutter and distraction in my life has completely changed my outlook on life, the way I parent my kids and how and where I choose to spend my time.

 I’d never have dreamed that what started out as a quick decluttering of my wardrobe one weekend would be the start of a whole new way of life for me and a better life for all our family.
 It seems silly to think that just getting rid of a few clothes that I never wore and that were filling up my wardrobe, would create a snowball effect for decluttering the rest of my life.

 It led to a life with less clutter and much more free time, fun and focus on the things that are most important to me.